 Cubital Tunnel Syndrome

 Cubital tunnel syndrome, or ulnar nerve entrapment of the elbow, is a compression of the ulnar nerve, which runs through the cubital tunnel at the inside of the elbow.
 Ulnar nerve compression causes numbness and tingling in the ring and little fingers of the affected arm, usually when the elbow is bent.

 - Cysts or swelling at the elbow joint

 - Bone spurs or arthritis of the elbow

 Complex Regional Pain Syndrome (CRPS)

-Complex regional pain syndrome (CRPS) is an uncommon systemic disease which involves chronic pain, generally in the arm or leg.
-CRPS affects approximately 3 times more women than men, and is characterized by severe pain, sensitivity to touch, and changes in the skin.
+Complex regional pain syndrome (CRPS) is an uncommon systemic disease that involves chronic pain, generally in the arm or leg.
+CRPS affects approximately 3 times more women than men and is characterized by severe pain, sensitivity to touch, and changes in the skin.
 Most cases of CRPS present after an illness, injury, surgery, or trauma to the affected limb.
 Early treatment of CRPS is usually effective, but if left untreated, the limb can atrophy, become cold and pale, and develop muscle contracture which may be irreversible.

 Bone Spurs at the Elbow (Osteophytes)